 - Weakness in elbow flexion and forearm supination

 Treatment is guided by the location and severity of the bicep tear.
 In some cases, surgery is needed.
-In other causes, physiotherapy and sport chiropractic treatments are sufficient to bring about a full recovery.
+In other causes, physiotherapy and sports chiropractic treatments are sufficient to bring about a full recovery.
 Visit S3C Balmain for more information.